spidasoftware/schema/doc/results.md

 SPIDAcalc stores results in two different formats.

+[**Detailed Results**](../resources/schema/spidacalc/results/results.schema) Are returned by SPIDAcee, and are also stored in the results folder of a full SPIDAexchange zip file.

 [**Analysis Assets**](../resources/schema/spidamin/asset/standard_details/analysis_asset.schema) are included in the SPIDAcalc Exchange project JSON and contain limited summary information about loading.

-[**Detailed Results**](../resources/schema/spidacalc/results/results.schema) Are returned by SPIDAcee, and are also stored in the results folder of a full SPIDAexchange zip file.

 These share some field names/meanings, but the structure is slightly different.

-## Analysis Asset
-The summary results containing analysis assets are found under the **design.analysis** in the SPIDAcalc project JSON.
-Each entry under **analysis** corresponds to a **Load Case** or **Strength Case** name.
-The **results** array under each **analysis** contains a list of results for that load case per component.

-If a project contains only analysis assets, when they are loaded into SPIDAcalc the analysis will be marked as not current.

-Important fields:

-- **component** - The id of the component in the structure. e.g. "Pole" or "Insulator#4"
-- **actual** - The loading percentage or safety factor of that component under that analysis case.
-- **allowable** - The loading percentage or safety factor at which this component will fail.
-- **passes** - If the analysis passed.
-Some components can fail for reasons other than a high loading percentage.
-- **unit** - PERCENT or SAFETY_FACTOR
-- **loadInfo** - The name of the Load or Strength Case (same as **analysis.id**)

 ## Detailed Results